 Available en Español

-The best treatments for PTSD are trauma-focused talk therapies.
-These treatments help you process—or work through—your traumatic experience.
-Learn about Eye Movement Desensitization and Reprocessing (EMDR), which helps you think about the trauma in a different way.
+The treatments that work best for PTSD are trauma-focused talk therapies.
+Trauma-focused therapy helps you work through the trauma and what it means to you.
+Learn about Eye Movement Desensitization and Reprocessing (EMDR), which involves calling the trauma to mind while paying attention to a back-and-forth movement or sound.

 Reading time: minutes